 Rani Sushma Singh was born on 14 Jan 1948 in Imalia, Tehsil Chandpur, District Bijnor (UP).
 Her father Chaudhary Sukhbir Singh Tyagi Raees, was a very prominent Zamindar of Saharanpur District.
 He built his Haveli in Sultanpur, his wife Mrs Prem Lata Tyagi was a very religious and poise lady.

 Rani Sushma Singh completed her education from Saharanpur, she completed her MA in Political Science from Munna Lal Degree College, Saharanpur (UP).
-In 1975 she married Raja Snehendrajit Singh Sahib of Tajpur State, District Bijnor (UP).
+In 1975 she married Raja Snehendrajit Singh Sahib of Tajpur Estate, District Bijnor (UP).
 Her elder sister Rani Usha Singh was earlier married to Raja Satendrajit Singh Sahib, elder brother of Raja Snehendrajit Siingh Sahib.
 She was a very devoted wife and a caring mother.
 In 1976 they were blessed with a son, Rajkumar Inderjit Singh and in 1977 they were blessed with a daughter, Rajkumari Kirti Singh.

 Rani Sushma Singh lost her husband Raja Snehendrajit Singh Sahib in 1977, he passed away due to heart attack at Kashi (Varanasi).
-She married for the second time in 1979 to Raja Mahendrajit Singh Sahib, the fourth son of Raja Jasjit Singh Sahib of Tajpur State.
+She married for the second time in 1979 to Raja Mahendrajit Singh Sahib, the fourth son of Raja Jasjit Singh Sahib of Tajpur Estate.
 They were blessed with a daughter Rajkumari Devhuti Singh in 1980.

 Rani Sushma Singh devoted most of her life looking after her children and was also attached with her mother-in-law Raj Mata Kanak Viharini Devi and along with her elder sister, Rani Usha Singh, looked after her very sincerely till her death.
 She is very religious and devotes most of her time in prayers.
 She has remained a vegetarian since her childhood.